How many images should I choose?

 Do you do books for non-traditional families/events?

 Oh course!
 With great joy.
-Pagan handfastings, mixed-faith couples, same-sex couples, poly families, Civil War Re-enactor betrothals, whatever your celebration, I just want to help you remember it fondly.
-(And Hello to those of you visiting from Poly-Friendly Professionals, Offbeat Mama, Offbeat Bride, So You’re EnGAYged and GayWeddings.com!)
+Pagan handfastings, same-gender couples, poly families, collaring ceremonies, Civil War Re-enactor betrothals, whatever your celebration, I just want to help you remember it fondly.
+(And Hello to those of you visiting from Poly-Friendly Professionals, Offbeat Families, Offbeat Bride, So You’re EnGAYged and GayWeddings.com!)

 I want to do a boudoir album for my sweetie, but I’m concerned about privacy….